viamrobotics/docs/docs/components/base.md

 ### SetVelocity

-Sets the linear velocity (*mm/sec*) and angular velocity (*degrees/sec*) of the base.
+Set the linear velocity (*mm/sec*) and angular velocity (*degrees/sec*) of the base.

 {{< tabs >}}
 {{% tab name="Python" %}}

 **Parameters:**

-- [*linear* (Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The linear velocity in mm per second.
+- *linear* [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The linear velocity in mm per second.
 Only the Y component of the vector is used for a wheeled base.
-- [*angular* (Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The angular velocity in degrees per second.
+- *angular* [(Vector3)](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.Vector3): The angular velocity in degrees per second.
 Only the Z component of the vector is used for a wheeled base.

 **Returns:**